martucs/42_CPPs/9/ex02/README.md

     main:  1   5   6   7   9       |    pend:  4   3   2
            b1  a1  a2  a3  a4      |           b2  b3  b4

-Insertion order: b3, b2, b4
+Insertion order: b3, b2, b4\
-Jacbosthal numbers used: 3
+Jacbosthal numbers: 3

 B3 is the first element we need to insert and we know we cannot put it past a number bigger than itself, we cannot put it after its corresponding a element (a3).
 So we know that the position of a3 in the main (index position 3) is gonna be our upperBound.
 We won't do binary insertion with the whole 'main' vector, we'll limit it at main[3].
 Hopefully now you can start to get an idea of how it works.\
 After inserting b3: